daften/addressing-bundle/README.md

 ### Entity form

+#### AddressEmbeddableType

+There are 3 additional options that can be used for this form type:
+* allowed_countries: The countries allowed in the country dropdown.
+An array where the keys should be the country name and the values should be the 2-character country code.
+* preferred_countries: An array with the preferred countries, using the 2-character country codes.
+* default_country: The default country to show in the country dropdown.

-An example form for the AddressExample class given above.
+An example form for the AddressExample class given above using the default AddressEmbeddableType with separate fields.

 ```php
 <?php